aws-samples/solution-to-unzip-in-amazon-s3/README.md

 ### Deploy ###

-1. **Create AWS Cloudformation Stack for IAM Roles (only once per AWS account)**: Download s3unzip-on-aws-iamroles-global.yaml from the code repository.
+1. **Create AWS Cloudformation Stack for IAM Roles (only once per AWS account)**:

+   a.
+Download s3unzip-on-aws-iamroles-global.yaml from the code repository.

+   b.
 Create the AWS Cloudformation stack using this template.

+   c.
 Remember to provide all required tags to be applied to the resources created by this AWS Cloudformation stack

-2. **Create AWS Cloudformation Stack for Other Services (once per Region within the AWS account)**: Download s3unzip-on-aws-services-regional.yaml from the code repository.
+2. **Create AWS Cloudformation Stack for Other Services (once per Region within the AWS account)**:

+   a.
+Download s3unzip-on-aws-services-regional.yaml from the code repository.

+   b.
 Create the AWS Cloudformation stack using this template.

+   c.
 Remember to provide all required tags to be applied to the resources created by this AWS Cloudformation stack.

+   d.
 This template requires three parameters

     *VPCId*:The VPC id where the AWS Lambda function should be launched.

     *SubnetIds*: The subnet ids for the AWS Lambda function.

     *SecurityGroupIds*: The Security group ids for the AWS Lambda function.

 3. **Create VPC Endpoints**:

    *Amazon S3 Gateway Endpoint*: Create an Amazon S3 Gateway Endpoint on the Amazon VPC(s) where AWS Lambda function and Amazon EC2 are expected to be launched.

    *AWS Private Link AWS Step Functions and AWS SSM*: Create AWS Private Link for AWS Step Functions and AWS SSM on the Amazon VPC(s) where AWS Lambda function and Amazon EC2 are expected to be launched

-5. **Prepare for Testing**:
+4. **Prepare for Testing**:

-   *Prepare small zip file*: Upload a zip file less than 1 GB in size to a new or existing S3 bucket *Prepare large zip file*: Upload a zip file greater than 1 GB in size to a new or existing S3 bucket
+   *Prepare small zip file*: Upload a zip file less than 1 GB in size to a new or existing S3 bucket

+   *Prepare large zip file*: Upload a zip file greater than 1 GB in size to a new or existing S3 bucket

+5. **Test the Pattern**:

+ 5.1 **Test unzipping a file upto 1 GB using AWS Step Function**:

+  a.
+Navigate to AWS Step Functions Console

+  b.
+Open state machine s3unzip-sf

+  c.
+Start Execution

+  d.
+Provide a JSON as an input.
+A sample parameter file is included below.
+Update the parameter values for your use case.

+  {

+    "source_bucket": "s3unzip-bucket-8215-use1",

+    "source_key": "zipped/sample_data.zip",

+    "target_bucket": "s3unzip-bucket-8215-use1",

+    "target_prefix": "unzipped/sample_data/",

+    "output_bucket": "s3unzip-bucket-8215-use1",

+    "instance_type": "t3.medium",

+    "SubnetId": "subnet-xxxxab9020df2dxxx",

+    "SecurityGroupIds": "sg-xxxxd717b47599xxx"

+  }

+  source_bucket - Name of the s3 bucket containing the zip file

+  source_key - Name of the zip file

+  target_bucket - Name of the s3 bucket where the unzipped files need to be uploaded

+  target_prefix - Folder in the target_bucket where the unzipped files need to be uploaded

+  output_bucket - Name of the s3 bucket where the stderr and stdout from EC2 instance need to be uploaded.
+This will be used for files larger than 1 GB in size.

+  instance_type - EC2 instance type for unzipping the files.
+This will be used for files larger than 1 GB in size.

+  SubnetId - The subnet id where EC2 should be launched.

+  SecurityGroupIds - Security group ids for the EC2 instance.

+ e.
+After the execution completes notice that the path chosen was the one that uses Lambda function

+ f.
+Navigate to target_prefix in the target_bucket to validate that the files were unzipped according to the expectations.

 ## Security